A Healthy Dose of Optimism

 Several studies have found that people who don't give in to negative thoughts may win more elections, get better grades, win more athletic contests, and earn higher pay.

-Why would this be so?
-Optimism and pessimism both tend to be self-fulfilling prophecies.
+This may be because optimism and pessimism both tend to be self-fulfilling prophecies.
 Pessimism makes you feel defeated and less likely to take constructive action.
 Optimism makes you more likely to act.

 Optimist vs. Non-optimist TOP

-How can you determine whether you think more optimistically or pessimistically?
-It may have to do with how you explain events in your life.
+Determining whether you think more optimistically or pessimistically may have to do with how you explain events in your life.

 Optimists tend to see setbacks as specific, temporary, and changeable.
 Because of this, they are motivated to take action.
-Non-optimists tend to look at setbacks as general, permanent, and hopeless—symptoms of widespread failure that cannot be changed.
+Non-optimists tend to look at setbacks as general, permanent, and hopeless—symptoms of widespread failure that cannot be changed or managed.